pauldlynch/eqguide/guides/anniversary-quests/index.md

 {% include JB/setup %}

 Started at the fifth anniversary, these are all activated every year (so far).
 Before then there were various special events that haven't been repeated.
-The ones worth doing are: Sixth (experience potion), Ninth (Plane of Knowledge gate) - for tanks/melees/hybrids, Tenth (title, experience potions, mount), and possibly the 11th/12th, for factions and augmentations, depending on the quality of gear.
+The ones worth doing are: Sixth (experience potion), Ninth (Plane of Knowledge gate) - for tanks/melees/hybrids, Tenth (title, 10 x experience potions, mount), and possibly the 11th/12th, for factions and augmentations, depending on the quality of gear.
 The 12th solo augmentation is ok.

 ##[Fifth Anniversary Scavenger Hunt](http://everquest.allakhazam.com/db/quest.html?quest=2850) (Classic)